By Mark James Bartiss, M.D.

 These practitioners reference the Herxheimer Reaction — commonly seen in Lyme disease patients receiving antibiotics.
 Symptoms develop from the toxins released from dying organisms.
 It’s been postulated that this is what happens with ozone patients who complain of symptoms.

-The Future of Ozone Therapy
+The Future of Ozone in Medicine

 The future is in the hands of open-minded physicians and you as patients seeking options and answers for your healthcare needs.
 There is strength in numbers and unity builds both.